MesoNET/user-documentation/docs/requestAccess.md

 :::caution

-This will revoke the key for every MesoNET server.
+- This will revoke the key for every MesoNET server.

+⚠ In the current state, the portal has no failsafe to detect duplicate SSH keys. ⚠

+If there are duplicate SSH keys revoking one will also revoke the others.

 :::